Planning a bathroom

 Bathroom DIY: the practicalities

-Find out which are the best and worst bathroom brands as rated by thousands of bathroom owners – the top score was 82% and the bottom just 52%.
+As well as installation, you can also find out which are the best and worst bathroom brands as rated by thousands of bathroom owners – the top score was 80% and the bottom just 57%.